Norton, Cuckney, Holbeck and Welbeck: Norton

 Norton came under the same parallel ownership and history as Cuckney, which was considered the chief local town by the 1800s.
 It later developed Welbeck estate workers houses and farm buildings.
 The village has since had ten buildings designated as listed.
 In Norton during World War Two, a prisoner of war camp in woods to the north of the village was built.
 Eleven bungalows in Norton built in 1962 by Welbeck Estates and since quickly attract interest when one occasionally becomes available.
 The small play area at Norton and playing field at Holbeck are leased to Bassetlaw District Council.

 Welbeck Colliery

 Welbeck Colliery opened in 1912 and closed in 2010, it employed 1500 workers at its peak and extracted 1.5 million tonnes of coal per year.

 Governance

-Although discrete settlements, these were managed at the first level of public administration by Norton, Cuckney, Holbeck and Welbeck Parish Council.
+The villages and rural parish area, these were managed at the first level of public administration by Norton, Cuckney, Holbeck and Welbeck Parish Council.

 At district level, the wider area is managed by Bassetlaw District Council, and by Nottinghamshire County Council at its highest tier.

+Landmarks

+Listed buildings

+Over 90 buildings and structures throughout the parish are listed as features of historical interest.
+The key buildings are Welbeck Abbey, the country house for the estate and St Mary's Church, both listed at Grade I. Other notable structures include buildings in the gardens or grounds of the abbey. a school, a dam, a public house, a number of lodges, church lychgate and monuments.

+Tourism

+Welbeck Abbey has facilities for seasonal visitors, there is also a nearby art gallery and garden centre on the estate.
+The Robin Hood Way path passes through the villages of Norton, Holbeck and Holbeck Woodhouse before crossing the Shrubbery Lake just north of the abbey.

+Religious sites

+There are three Anglican places of worship in the area, the Church of England parish church of St Mary at Cuckney was built in the 12th century.
+St Winifred's Church in Holbeck was built in the 20th century, there is a chapel at Welbeck Abbey.